Glusk/hackathon-2021/README.md

 ### Server

-1. Servers accepts client conections and upgrades them to websocket protocol
+1. Server accepts client connections and upgrades them to websocket protocol.
-2. It responds to various OCPP messages
+2. It responds to various OCPP messages.
-3. Ocasionally it send PING / PONG to determine which clients are still alive
+3. Occasionally, it sends a PING / PONG to determine which clients are still alive.

 ### Client

-1. When client connects with websocket, it sends boot notification.
+1. When a client connects to the server via a websocket, it sends a boot notification.
-2. After response is recevied, it reads heartbeat interval from it
+2. After a response is received, it reads the heartbeat interval from it.
-3. it send heartbeat message according to interval
+3. It sends heartbeat message according to the interval.

 ## Environment variables